Table of Contents

 CMS offers new and upgraded servers to help prevent system failure through redundancies.
 Multiple backup power options mean CMS will never have a service outage due to power loss.
 For T1 lines, CMS has a fiber optic loop to sustain services should there be any failure or damage to the phone lines.

-CMS continually invests in the latest and best technologies and develops proprietary software and additional services.
+CMS continually invests in the latest technologies and develops proprietary software and additional services.
 They use 100% customized scripting to program every account and provide their call agents with the exact verbiage to answer your customer’s phone calls.
 You can even integrate your medical practice software, EHR system, or CRM directly with a CMS account.

 CMS Features and Benefits Include: